rooftopcellist/chatbot-template/README.md

 A ready-to-use template for creating a local chatbot that can answer questions about your team's documentation using Retrieval-Augmented Generation (RAG).

-You can train the chatbot on any markdown documentation,  that you find useful and then ask questions about it.
+You can train the chatbot on various document formats including markdown, PDF, Word documents, CSV, JSON, log files, and AsciiDoc that you find useful and then ask questions about them.

 ## Requirements